dyne/Zenroom/docs/pages/zencode-scenarios-bbs.md

 ## Generation of the proof

 In this section, the participant will create the **proof** for its private credential given from an issuer.
-In order to generate the proof a participant must have the credential of the messages (i.e. the signature produced by the issuer in the previous step), the public key of the issuer and the hash function used to create the credential.
+In order to generate the proof a participant must have the credential of the messages (i.e. the signature produced by the issuer in the previous step) and the public key of the issuer.
 Moreover, the participant should generate a presentation header (in this example is a random bit string) and choose a set of disclosed indexes, that could be empty, corresponding to the messages that will be disclosed by the proof.
 So the input file should look like:

 [](../_media/examples/zencode_cookbook/bbs/proof_data_docs.json ':include :type=code json')

-Given the inputs, one can choose either to use a verbose declaration of all the data needed to perform the operation, or to use an implicit statement that require only the hash function as input.
+Given the inputs, one can choose either to use a verbose declaration of all the data needed to perform the operation, or to use an implicit statement.
 When creating the proof, one also create the disclosed messages needed later for the verification of the proof.
 The script to create the proof is the following:

 [](../_media/examples/zencode_cookbook/bbs/create_proof_docs.zen ':include :type=code gherkin')